pce-uw-jscript400/w2-express/readme.md

 * **Your Answer:**

+- `/vegetables`
+- `/vegetables/:id`

 * **Question:** Look for `helpers.validate` in the `app.js` file.
 What is this and how does it work?

 * **Your Answer:**

+  `helpers.validate` seems like it is giving us the ability to check for the validity of the `POST` request.

 * **Question:** Try creating a new vegetable.
 Then, try restarting your server.
 What happens to the data you posted and why?